-The trio won the Gotthard-Schierse Foundation concert award in Berlin in 2011, the Hermann and Milena Ebel prize in 2012 and was awarded with the Berenberg Kulturpreis in 2014.
+The trio won the Hermann and Milena Ebel prize in 2012, the Berenberg prize in 2014 and was awarded with the Dwight and Ursula Mamlok prize in 2018.

 A busy schedule has already seen Trio Catch playing concerts in Germany, France, Austria, Spain, Portugal, the Benelux countries, Slovenia, Croatia, Hungary and Switzerland as well as at festivals such as Ultraschall Berlin, Musica Strasbourg, International Summer Course for New Music Darmstadt, Klangspuren Schwaz and the Wittener Tage für neue Kammermusik.
 During the 2015/16 season Trio Catch performed at some of the greatest concert halls in Europe as part of the European Concert Halls Organisation’s “Rising Stars” series.